10 Common Propane Tank Problems (and how to take care of them)

 5. Danger of Explosion

 There’s a common misconception that propane tanks are explosive.
 Maybe you’ve seen an action movie where someone shoots a bullet at a propane tank and the whole thing explodes.
-Or perhaps the very idea of a pressurized tank full of a flammable substance seems scary and explodable.
+Or perhaps the very idea of a pressurized tank full of a flammable substance seems scary and very explodable.

 But this is, for the most part, a myth.
 Propane tanks are specifically designed with safety in mind, and explosions are rare.